systemli/systemli-website/content/english/service/mastodon.md

 ---
 Mastodon is a free, decentralized and open source social network developed as an alternative to centralized commercial platforms such as Twitter and Facebook.
 Mastodon is part of the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).

 We run our own Mastodon instance, accessible under the name "[systemli.social](https://systemli.social)".
-Due to our [self-image](https://www.systemli.org/en/about-us/) and the [primary purpose of our instance](https://systemli.social/about), registration is currently closed.
-However, we would like to encourage friends of the collective, as well as political groups, to [contact us](https://www.systemli.org/en/contact/) for access.
+Registration on this instance is only open for political groups and friends of our collective.
+Please feel free to [reach out to us](https://www.systemli.org/en/contact/) if you belong to either group and would like to have an account.
+Otherwise, we are sorry, but we currently try to keep this instance small and maintainable.

+A systemli.org account does not work for systemli.social.